AaronMorelli/TopicalTraceFlags/index.rst

 followed by more verbose descriptions for each flag, including important links.
 For a full description of the conventions of this repository, see the :doc:`Conventions <core/Conventions>` page.

-To make it easier to see additions (to this repository, not necessarily to the SQL Server product) in the last 6-12 months, check out the :doc:`Recent Additions <core/WhatsNew>` page.
+To see additions (to this repository, not necessarily to the SQL Server product) in the last 6-12 months, check out the :doc:`Recent Additions <core/WhatsNew>` page.

 .. toctree::